Maintenance Key Performance Indicators (KPIs)

 Like “adherence to schedule”, other common measurements are easy to manipulate.
 Some examples are percent of time spent on Preventive Maintenance (PM) work, percent of re-work, percent emergency work and percent “break-in” work.

-Look for KPI’s which are truly relevant and satisfy the three criteria listed above.
+Look for Key Performance Indicators which are truly relevant and satisfy the three criteria listed above.
 A good example comes from a plant trying to improve shutdown planning, where a new target of completing all planning two weeks in advance of a shutdown has been set.

 Because all shutdown work orders have a shutdown code, a simple report from the CMMS listing all purchase requisitions against work orders for a specific shutdown that were originated less than two weeks in advance will give a very useful measure.